5 Factors That Affect Gold Prices

 If you plan to invest in gold, you need to know what factors affect the price of gold so that you can make an informed decision on when to buy and sell.
 That’s particularly important if you plan to add to your gold holdings in the future, and especially if your gold investment is intended to provide you with a steady source of income in retirement.

+The primary factor affecting the gold price is demand for gold.
 Unlike most other metals, demand for gold is largely driven by jewelry and investment.
-The most recent data for gold shows that jewelry demand made up about 40% of global gold demand.
+The most recent data for gold shows that jewelry demand made up a little under 30% of global gold demand.
 Much of that jewelry ends up in countries like India and China, where individuals have traditionally seen gold jewelry, and not coins and bars, as a prime form of gold investment.

-Demand for gold as an investment, whether in the form of coins or bars, forms another 35-40% of gold demand.
-Industrial use in technology products forms about 8-10% of demand, and the remainder of demand comes from central bank gold purchases, which in recent years have reached record levels.
+Demand for gold as an investment, whether in the form of coins or bars, currently forms over 50% of gold demand.
+Industrial use in technology products forms about 7% of demand, and most of the remainder of demand comes from central bank gold purchases, which in recent years have reached record levels.

 As you can see, there are numerous demand factors that affect the price of gold.
 And each of those gold-demanding sectors views gold differently and affects the gold price in various ways.